sonictk/MARI-Extension-Pack/Script_docs/Documentation/readme_MariFunctionLib.txt

-This is a Mari procedural library that adds new procedural functions like Cellular, Gabor, Perlin, Value, Simplex, Brownian, Turbulence, Inigo Multi-Fractal, Ridged Fractal noise and  more planned for the future.
+This is a Mari procedural library that adds new procedural functions like Cellular, Gabor, Perlin, Value, Simplex, Brownian, Turbulence, Inigo Multi-Fractal, Ridged Fractal noise and  more.

 This isn't simply just a shader library that adds new nodes to Mari, but overall adds new functionality to the shader API that other shader writers can access and modify to create there own shaders from the various new noise functions added in code to the Mari shader API.
-Currently the library adds a totally new GPU noise library from the great work of Brian Sharpe, which is far more efficient and accurate than the standard noise library.

 This is the core of the library that allows to implement various other standard noise functions that are normally found in basic procedural libraries.
 The library also finally adds back in the full featured cellular noise function with various feature sets to mimic organic